Ōnahau Bay: Torapapa Point

 Torapapa Point is located on the eastern tip of Ōnahau Bay.
 The point was labelled "Toropapa Point" on maps until sometime between 1949 and 1959.

 Dartmoor Bay

 Dartmoor Bay is located near the western tip of Ōnahau Bay, just north of Houhou Point.

 Dartmoor Bay derives its name from a cottage built there named Dartmoor owned by Mr Herbert Yelverton Monro.
 Herbert owned the Bankhouse run and station in the fork of the Wairau and Waihopai rivers in Marlborough.
 The Monro family has no known connection to Dartmoor in the United Kingdom.

 Postman's Rock

 Postman's Rock is a large rock just west of Torapapa Point.
-The rock is named for when the Tōtaranui / Queen Charlotte Sound mail-boat was a row boat and would deposit mail upon it for the Sounds' residents to row out & pick up.
-Alternatively Post Office Rock.
+The rock is named for when the Queen Charlotte Sound mail-boat was a rowboat and would deposit mail upon it for the sound's residents to row out and pick up.
+Alternatively known as Post Office Rock.